hacktons/homebrew-cli/README.md

 ### 2. How to use

 1. Connect device to macOS, make sure both device and macOS are in the same network;
-2. Use `wifiadb` to reconnect device, follow the cli promote to unplugin the USB;
+2. Use `wifiadb` to reconnect device, follow the cli prompt to unplugin the USB;

 To make a preview, you can see that our device is connected as `10.252.238.184:5555` after running `wifiadb`.